cdungca/document-classifier/README.md

 |TfidVectorizer - Support Vector Machine - Default Parameters|50|
 |TfidVectorizer - Support Vector Machine - Best Parameters|76.92|

-In general, TF-IDF performs better than bag-or-words in our use case.
-The highest accuracy of 80.77% is achieved with TF-IDF, Naive Bayes, and default parameters.
+In general, TF-IDF performs better than bag-of-words in our use case.
+The highest accuracy of **80.77%** was achieved with TF-IDF, Naive Bayes, and default parameters.
 Here's the classification report for that model:

 ||Precision|Recall|F1-score|Support|
 |--|--|--|--|--|